Want to Tan Faster? Here’s How to Get a Quick (And Safe!) Tan

-Let’s break down the science for you.
-Dr. Lain explains that people with darker skin tones have a greater number of cells that produce pigment in their skin.
+Let’s break down the science for you: Dr. Lain explains that people with darker skin tones have a greater number of cells that produce pigment in their skin.
 This is called melanin.
-When skin gets damaged by the sun, the body produces even more melanin to try and protect the skin from further damage.“Since sun exposure causes the cells to produce more pigment, the greater the number of these pigment factories the darker the skin will get in response to sun exposure,” Dr. Lain says.
+When skin gets damaged by the sun, the body produces even more melanin to try and protect the skin from further damage.“Because sun exposure causes the cells to produce more pigment, the greater the number of these pigment factories the darker the skin will get in response to sun exposure,” Dr. Lain says.

 By now you’re well aware that sunbathing can lead to a multitude of skin concerns, be it visible signs of aging — or worse, some skin cancers.
 But what exactly is happening to your skin as it lays under those rays?
 “The accumulation of sun damage leads to pigment anomalies in the skin, either as dark spots or white spots,” Dr. Lain says.
-“Fine lines and wrinkles soon develop, then skin sagging, and finally pre-cancers and skin cancers.”
+“Fine lines and wrinkles soon develop, then skin sagging and finally pre-cancers and skin cancers.”

 If you frequent the spray tan salon, take a breather and turn to L’Oréal Paris’ Sublime Bronze ProPerfect Salon Airbrush Mist.
 These airbrush-inspired tanning mists can offer you a natural, even-looking tan.
-Plus, you can count on its superfine mist applicator to access those hard-to-reach places, like the backs of your arms, legs, and upper back.
+Plus, you can count on its superfine mist applicator to access those hard-to-reach places, like the backs of your arms, legs and upper back.

-For a Sun-Kissed Glow: L'Oréal Paris Sublime Bronze Self-Tanning Lotion
+L'Oréal Paris Sublime Bronze Self-Tanning Lotion

 For that instant streak-free tan, reach for this medium self-tanning lotion.
-Its formula—enhanced with vitamin E and AHA’s—offers an instant glow with subtle shimmer that leaves the skin feeling smooth and soft.
+Its formula—enhanced with vitamin E and AHAs—offers an instant glow with subtle shimmer that leaves the skin feeling smooth and soft.

-For a Gradual Tan: L'Oréal Paris Sublime Bronze Self-Tanning Gelee
+L'Oréal Paris Sublime Bronze Self-Tanning Gelee

 Sometimes we want to take our sweet time getting to that desired level of bronze, in which case a gradual self-tanner like this one fits the bill.
 The ultra-lightweight formula will help you develop your ideal sunless tan with continued use.
 Apply it once or twice a day to reach your tan goal.